tlswg/tls13-spec/draft-ietf-tls-tls13.md

 legacy_session_id_echo
 : The contents of the client's legacy_session_id field.
 Note that this field is echoed even if the client's value corresponded to a cached pre-TLS 1.3 session which the server has chosen not to resume.
+A client which receives a legacy_session_id field which does not match what it sent in the ClientHello MUST abort the handshake with an "illegal_parameter" alert.

 cipher_suite
 : The single cipher suite selected by the server from the list in ClientHello.cipher_suites.
 A client which receives a cipher suite